 These appliances burn fuels -- typically gas, both natural and liquefied petroleum; kerosene; oil; coal; and wood.
-Under certain conditions, these appliances can produce deadly CO, but with proper installation and maintenance, are safe to use.
+Under certain conditions, these appliances can produce deadly CO.
+However, with proper installation and maintenance, they are safe to use.

 CO is a colorless, odorless gas produced by burning any fuel.
 The initial symptoms of CO poisoning are similar to flu, and include headache, fatigue, shortness of breath, nausea and dizziness.
 Exposure to high levels of CO can cause death.

 "CO poisoning associated with using fuel-burning appliances kills more than 200 people each year and sends more than 10,000 to hospital emergency rooms for treatment," said CPSC Chairman Ann Brown.